TechnologyBrewery/habushu/README.md

 #### pythonVersion ####

 The desired version of Python to use.
-Habushu delegates to `pyenv` for managing versions of Python depending on the configuration `usePyenv`.

-Default: `3.11.4`
+Default: `3.12.9`

 #### usePyenv ####

+This configuration applies only to Poetry projects.
 If true, Habushu will delegate to `pyenv` for managing and (if needed) installing the specified version of Python.
 If false, Habushu will look for the desired version of Python on the `PATH`.
 If Python is not found or if the version does not match the configured `pythonVersion`, the build will fail.

 Default: `true`